umihoshijima/umihoshijima.github.io/_pages/r_ucsb_2019/workshop1_pt1.md

 weight_kg
 ```

+> To run a command you ran previously, hit "up" in the console.

 ## Using comments to inform the script

 In the above examples, I am using a pound sign / hashtag to "comment" the script.
 This lets me write regular English throughout my code in order to understand it better. this will be super helpful going ahead in the future!